 I am sure about one thing.
 Most companies do lack at least some elements necessary to run an efficient recruiting process.
 While you could expand numerous – I will fire off some loose shots I find the most interesting.

 First of all, I found that most of what the candidates want could be summed up in three concepts.
 Safety, fairness, and impact.
 Safety is obviously crucial – we like to know the rules of the game so that we can stay inbounds.
 We like to have some consistency in our surroundings so that expectations are clear and are not fluctuating wildly from week to week.
 Next up, fairness.
 Am I judged fairly and with the same measuring stick as others?
 Is feedback given often and how useful is it?
 Is my compensation enough?
 And finally, impact – the very underrated ability to be a party with some agency – not only a machine cog.
 While definitions of what impact on the company actually is may vary, we still like to see change grow from beneath our palms.
 Most people enjoy an adequate level of responsibility and flourish when giving a chance.

 The troika I present above has a solution, and we got it.
-It is mostly covered by different aspects of company culture, which has challenged remuneration as one of the most important factors candidates look for in an organization.
-Creating a company culture is not difficult (I mean, you simply have it whether you want it or not), but creating the right one – takes time and expertise.
+Different aspects of company culture covers it almost entirely.
+They has challenged remuneration as one of the most important factors candidates look for in an organization.
+Creating a company culture is not difficult.
+I mean, you simply have it whether you want it or not.
+But creating the right one – takes time and expertise.

 Remote teams prevalence and its impact on company culture

-This sounds pretty reasonable – however, I think that some jobs benefit from this impromptu communication more than others, and I would not go as far as to declare a general preference one way or another.
+This sounds pretty reasonable – however, I think that some jobs benefit from this impromptu communication more than others.
+I would not go as far as to declare a general preference one way or another.